jpreagan/jpreagan.com/README.md

 My first blog post.
 ```

-You can also include React components in the same subdirectory by creating `.tsx` files, which will be bundled at build time and made available for use in your blog post.
-For example, create a new component in `/posts/my-first-post/demo.tsx`:
+Feel free to customize the metadata as needed.
+The content of your blog post can be written using markdown syntax.
+However, because this project supports MDX, you can also include React components in your post!
+For example, let's say you have a component named `demo.tsx` located in the components directory:

 ```typescript
 import * as React from "react";